humanmade/altis-cloud/docs/dashboard/x-ray.md

 ![](../assets/xray-overview.png)

-The overview table provides quick information about the request, including requested URL, total duration, response code, and external API calls to the database and remote servers.
+The overview table provides quick information about the request, including requested URL, response time, response code, and external API calls to the database and remote servers.

 ### Flamegraphs